LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 ### Provider
 The published data is a [RDM](#glossary) Market price message, which is an [OMM](#glossary) Field List where the field entries are name-value data pairs.
-We will use a custom service to publish the sample derived data from database and to distinguish it from market data provided by Thomson Reuters.
+We will use a custom service to publish the sample derived data from database and to distinguish it from market data provided by Refinitiv.
 The **Provider** class in our application handles all the publishing tasks.
 It maintains a handle to all the published items, and publishes an Image or an Update message.

 ```java
 FieldList fieldList = EmaFactory.createFieldList();